Conductor-like polarizable continuum model#

 the first term is just the normal gas-phase gradient, the second term is then the contribution from C-PCM.
 The derivative can also be written, with the explicit dependencies highlighted as:

-the last term is zero because the charges are obtained variationally from a stationary condition – the energy is minimized with respect to the surface charges \(\mathbf{q}\) at the optimum \(\mathbf{q}^*\).
-The first term, in isolation, we can call the unrelaxed fixed-cavity approximation, where we only take the derivative with respect to explicit \(x\)-dependence, i.e., we are only perturbing the nuclei but keeping the grid, and MO-coefficients and so the density matrix, fixed.
+where the last term is zero because the charges are obtained variationally from a stationary condition—the energy is minimized with respect to the surface charges \(\mathbf{q}\) at the optimum \(\mathbf{q}^*\).
+The first term in isolation we can call the unrelaxed fixed-cavity approximation: we take the derivative only with respect to explicit \(x\)-dependence, i.e., we perturb the while keeping the grid, the MO-coefficients, and thus the density matrix fixed.
 Inclusion of the second term yields a corresponding relaxed fixed-cavity approximation, where the \(x\)-dependence of the molecular orbital coefficients are included.
 The third term, in isolation, corresponds to only perturbing the grid related to atom \(I\).

 Unrelaxed fixed cavity (UFC) approximation#